arkency/posts/posts/2017-10-19-relative-testing-vs-absolute-testing.md

 client.read_stream_events_forward("Order-dd00859a")
 ```

 And you might scream _🙀🙀 but that test has no value 😱😱_.
-But these kind of things matter when you want your code to use the same convention between multiple releases/versions.
-If some data is written in previous version of the code and some data is written in the next version of the code they might be inconsistent.
-So even though this implementation detail (exact `position` number) is not exposed to the clients of this API, you might still want to pinpoint it to a single specific number.
+But this kind of things matters when you want your code to use the same convention between multiple releases/versions.
+If some data is written in a previous version of the code and some data is written in the next version of the code they might be inconsistent.
+So even though this implementation detail (exact `position` number) is not exposed to the clients of this API, you might still want to pinpoint it to a single specific number and keep consistent between releases.

 I don't recommend doing a lot of those tests.
 I usually try to design my tests so that they operate on the same layer for setup/preparation and for verification.
-But checking the implementation detail of one layer below in this case can be beneficial because these values get persisted forever.
+But checking the implementation detail of one layer below, in this case, can be beneficial because these values get persisted forever.

 ## Example 3